Set your location

 • Almost 1 in 3 young Australians (31%) believe it’s fine to suntan at their age and fewer than 1 in 10 are consistently using all five forms of sun protection – Slip.
 Slop.
 Slap.
 Seek.
 Slide.

-• The research undertaken by Cancer Council to inform this campaign showed that the majority of people aged 18-30 desire a tan, and almost 9 in 10 intentionally or unintentionally suntan.
+• The research undertaken by Cancer Council to inform this campaign showed the majority of people aged 18-30 desire a tan, and almost 9 in 10 intentionally or unintentionally suntan.

 • Every year nearly 2,000 Australians die from skin cancer, caused primarily by overexposure to UV.